ace-n/TF2-Website-APIs/README.md

 <br><br>
 This project uses (and includes) my RegexCalc math parser.
 The main project for this can be found on my GitHub page.
 <br><br>
 LICENSING: Use it for whatever you like, as long as you give me credit by name.
 One restriction: no profit can be made off of these files by themselves.
-(Profiting off of derivative works is fine.)
+(Profiting off of derivative works is fine; item trading bots are encouraged.)
 Use at your own risk. <br><br><i>Finally: "Do, or do not.
 There is no try."</i>
 <br><br><b>======== API classes ========</b><br>
 [Warehouse API - WHInteraction.vb]